ShankyTiwari/Building-a-URL-Shortener-with-GoLang-and-Redis/README.md

-# connecting-golang-app-to-mysql
+# Building-a-URL-Shortener-with-GoLang-and-Redis

-How to connect and use MySql as database with GO lang.
+How URL shorteners work and how we can develop the POD application using GoLang and Redis.

 ## Installtion